jsplumb-toolkit-demonstrations/flowchart-builder/README.md

 ```

 The **Start** node consists of an ellipse with a text label centered inside of it.
 Note here how all SVG elements are
 required to be declared in the `svg:` namespace.
-This is a requirement of [Knockle](templating#knockle) and would not
-necessarily apply if you were using some other template engine.
+This is a requirement of Recado, the new version of the vanilla templating engine, and would not necessarily apply if you were using some other template engine.

 In this template we can see the `w`, `h`, `left` and `top` values from the node's data being used not just to position
 the element but also to provide appropriate values for the ellipse and text label.